Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 3.md

 # The Invitation
 *Cycle 3, March 2024*

-If you are receiving this, you are among the first I am inviting to formally join me, my wife, and my daughter for what I hope and pray evolves into a history-making-adventure-of-a-lifetime.
+If you are receiving this, you are among the first I am inviting to formally join us for what I hope and pray evolves into a history-making-adventure-of-a-lifetime.

 As you know, everything is on the line, and it is up to [[Us]] as [[Individuals]] to take responsibility, commit, and do all that is required to meet the needs, solve the challenges, and accomplish the goals at hand.
 Together.